Consensys/eth2.0-dafny/README.md

 [![EEG Meet-up Dafny](EEG-Meetup-Dafny.jpg)](https://www.youtube.com/watch?v=UCSwkUQO_no "EEG: Verification of Eth2.0 using Dafny")

-# Why We Should Formally Verify the Eth2.0 Specs
+# Why we should formally verify the Eth2.0 specs

-## Background & Context
+## Background & context

 The Eth2.0 specifications are subtle and sometimes complex.
 As a consequence, bugs, glitches or inconsistencies can creep into the specification and the implementation code.